myvr/myvr-python/README.md

 Below is the list of all endpoints and methods that can be called.
 Every endpoint returns `MyVRObject` or `MyVRCollection` for list endpoints.
-Endpoint arguments are passed as `**kwargs` expect of object's key for update, retrieve and delete actions.
+Endpoint arguments are passed as `**kwargs` except of object's key for update, retrieve and delete actions.
-For list endpoints you can provide dict with query string params under `query_params` argument name.
+For list endpoints you can provide dict with query string parameters under `query_params` argument name.
 The below code assumes that you have initialized the `MyVRClient` class as listed above with the name `client`.

 ### Accounts